Blog Post

 9. Lean logistics:

 Change is the only constant; yes, we all know this.
-But, do you know this philosophy applies to supply chain management too?
-Organizations will soon start implementing Lean Logistics to power up workers by talking to them.
-The open platform will give each one of the team a chance to speak out on how to increase efficiency and reduce time waste.
-This will spread awareness about the importance of productivity and costs in the organization and encourage teams to optimize the processes further.
+But do you see how this philosophy applies to supply chain management, too?
+Organizations will soon start implementing Lean Logistics to empower workers by talking to them.
+The open platform will give each team member a chance to speak up about how to increase efficiency and reduce time waste.
+This will raise awareness of the importance of productivity and costs within the organization and encourage teams to optimize processes further.

-If you have thought about implementing cloud computing in the supply chain model, Software-as-a-Service model implementation goes along with the same.
-The SaaS model offers safety and security to the organization, and they need to pay only when they use the service.
+If you have considered implementing cloud computing in the supply chain model, the Software-as-a-Service model is a natural fit.
+The SaaS model provides the organization with security and safety, and they pay only when they use the service.

-Companies can free themselves from the extra costs, such as system maintenance, constant updates, infrastructure costs, etc. Companies can opt for SaaS cloud-based transportation management software and have a competitive advantage.
+Companies can free themselves from additional costs, such as system maintenance, constant updates, and infrastructure costs.
+Companies can opt for SaaS cloud-based transportation management software and have a competitive advantage.

-Supply-chain-as-a-service is again another new concept gaining traction in the industry.
+Supply chain-as-a-service is another new concept gaining traction in the industry.

 To stay competitive in the market, accuracy, agility, and accessible solutions are key for any organization.
 That’s where Software-as-a-Service (SaaS) models become particularly useful for your supply chain management.
 Despite being reliable and secure, SaaS is also highly efficient and convenient.

-Reverse Logistics has become a significant trend to consider for all sorts of retailers.
+Reverse Logistics has become a significant trend for retailers of all kinds.
 In fact, Allied Market Research stated that the global reverse logistics market– valued at $635.6 billion in 2020– is projected to grow by $958.3 billion in 2028, at a CAGR of 5.6%.

-Basically, the trend is to make your supply chain more sustainable using return, repairs, reselling, replacements, and recycling.
+The trend is to make your supply chain more sustainable using returns, repairs, reselling, replacements, and recycling.
 Apple gives us the best example of reverse logistics.
-You know, when consumers go back to an Apple store to buy the latest model, it offers them discounts on a new purchase if they return their old models.
-Apple collects and brings these old products back to their factories.
+You know, when consumers go back to an Apple store to buy the latest model, they can get discounts on a new purchase if they return their old models.
+Apple collects these old products and brings them back to its factories. .

-The circular supply chain model is a new trend in the world of supply chain management.
-In this model, instead of the traditional linear model where materials are used and then disposed of, the materials are reused and recycled in a closed loop.
-This helps to eliminate waste and reduce the impact on the environment.
+The circular supply chain model is a new trend in supply chain management.
+In this model, instead of the traditional linear model in which materials are used and then disposed of, materials are reused and recycled in a closed loop.
+This helps eliminate waste and reduce environmental impact.

 The circular supply chain model is becoming more popular as businesses become more aware of the environmental impact of their supply chains.
-Additionally, this model can also save businesses money by reducing waste and maximizing the use of resources.
+Additionally, this model can save businesses money by reducing waste and maximizing resource use.

 If you’re interested in implementing the circular supply chain model in your business, there are a couple of things you need to keep in mind.
 First, you need to have a clear understanding of your supply chain and the materials you use.
-And then, you need to find suppliers who are willing to recycle materials.
+And then you need to find suppliers willing to recycle materials.

-Increasing platforms have made it essential for businesses to offer a true omnichannel buying experience to serve customers where they engage most.
-For example, by offering customers to shop online or in-store, the omnichannel model enhances demands on logistics and supply chains, stimulating individual customer orders and replenishing stock at retail outlets.
+Increasingly, platforms have made it essential for businesses to offer an actual omnichannel buying experience to serve customers where they engage most.
+For example, by providing customers with the option to shop online or in-store, the omnichannel model increases demand on logistics and supply chains, stimulating individual customer orders and replenishing stock at retail outlets.

 Bonus Trend to follow: